 The Archimedes Drive is based on the same configuration as a planetary transmission, however (it) uses friction instead of gear teeth to transmit torque.
 A planetary transmission uses the sun wheel in the center as the input.
 This sun wheel is surrounded by planet wheels, which are rolling over the teeth of a grounded output annulus.
 The difference in the speed of the planets moving around the drive compared to the input rotational velocity results in the desired gear ratio and an increase in torque.

-This is a robust solution and used is for a countless amount of applications.
+This is a robust solution and can be used for a countless amount of applications.
 However, the gear ratio of a single stage is limited relying on multiple drives in series.
-Our technology solves this by combining this with two other principles: the compound principle and tractional torque.
+Our technology solves this by combining two other principles: the compound principle and tractional torque.

-Combining the planetary configuration with traction torque transmission and the compound principle, means that the drive has two annuli and each planet has two diameters.
+Combining the planetary configuration with traction torque transmission and the compound principle (results in) the drive having two annuli and each planet having two diameters.
 With one annulus being fixed and the other the output.
 The sun wheel is used as input, driving the planet wheels.
 These planets are hollow and are compressed between the sun wheel and the annuli, generating the required force for tractional torque transfer.

 |Type||Single stage Planetary Drive||Single stage Strain Wave Gear||Single stage Archimedes Drive|

 The traditional wooden gearbox used in Dutch windmills made it possible to improve the lives of many.
 They allowed grain to be milled and made it possible to pump water, increasing food production and irrigation.

 The herring bone gear was an instrumental innovation, it allowed the transferring of torque without producing an additional axial load.
 This sparked an industrial revolution allowing complex manufacturing processes to be simplified.